PPPSDavid/ORIE-4741-Project/midterm_report.md

 ## Dataset Description
 ### Data Scope and Pre-processing
-Since our project requires features from 2 datasets: flight delay data and corresponding weather data, the temporal scope of the dataset is limited to 2016-2020 (included).
+Our project utilizes features from 2 datasets: flight delay data and corresponding weather data.
+The temporal scope of the dataset is limited to 2016-2020 (included).
 After getting rid of unuseful columns and combining corresponding weather data with flights, we decided to keep the following sets of features:
 1. Flight Facts: including start, destination airport, operating airline, time of scheduled departure, flight time, etc.
 2. Weather: If a severe weather event occurs during the scheduled departure time
 3. Departure delay: if the flight is delayed when departing